-Persons desiring to enter the College should write, phone, or visit a campus Registrar's Office to obtain application forms.
-It is to the applicant's advantage to submit a completed application to the campus Registrar's Office well in advance of the beginning date of the term the applicant plans to attend.
+Persons desiring to enter the College should write, phone, or visit a campus Student Records and Admissions Office to obtain application forms.
+It is to the applicant's advantage to submit a completed application to the campus Student Records and Admissions Office well in advance of the beginning date of the term the applicant plans to attend.
 The College will notify an applicant concerning action taken on an application.